Contents

 Aicuris Anti-infective Cures AG, Wuppertal, Germany; Max Planck Institute of Molecular Physiology, Dortmund, Germany

-About the Special Issue
+About the Special lssue

 The increasing resistance of pathogenic bacteria to various antibiotics poses a concerning threat to the effective treatment of bacterial infections and thereby to the human race.
-For instance, a recent detection of a strain of Neisseria gonorrhoea in the United States with reduced susceptibility to all standard of care (SOC) antibiotics, highlights the alarming situation and the urgent need to find novel and effective antibacterial molecules.
+For instance, a recent detection of a strain of Neisseria gonorrhoeae in the United States with reduced susceptibility to all standard-of-care (SOC) antibiotics, highlights the alarming situation and the urgent need to find novel and effective antibacterial molecules.
 However, the fact that no novel antibacterial drug classes have been discovered and developed for clinical use since late 1980s, is deeply disappointing and calls for more coherent efforts from academia and industrial research in antibacterial discovery.

-In this special issue, we seek submission of articles focused on discovery and development of antibacterials, including diverse modalities that may include non-peptidic or peptidic small molecules to large molecules, natural products or their analogues etc. Articles based on early research supporting or leading to hit and lead antibacterials with novel target or multiple targets or development of modified and repurposed molecules with known antibac or other activites are also welcome.
+In this special issue, we seek submission of articles focused on discovery and development of antibacterials, including diverse modalities that may include non-peptidic or peptidic small molecules to large molecules, natural products or their analogues etc. Articles based on early research supporting or leading to hit and lead antibacterials with novel target or multiple targets or development of modified and repurposed molecules with known known antibacterial or other activities are also welcome.
 Moreover, contributions focused on approaches that rely on modification of physicochemical properties of small molecules to improve their antibacterial properties or use in silico approaches to address new targets are also suitable for this issue.

 Published Articles

-Open Access
+Open Access Review

-Original Article
+Open Access Original Article

 Properties of new polycationic bacteriochlorin photosensitizers: cytotoxicity and interaction with biofilms